unshakenme/OSPAT/CONTRIBUTING.md

 [x] Complete first draft of curriculum using recommended reading content from established training bodies, as well as videos and articles available in the public domain.

 [ ] Attract contributors to OSPAT who have worked with and are currently working with educational, research, and clinical institutions in the field of psychedelic-assisted therapy.

+[ ] Begin a discussion forum and regular meeting times for contributors to have more in-depth discussion on the content and goals for OSPAT curriculum and future certification goals.

 [ ] Complete a refined curriculum with requirements that exceed over 200 hours of learning material.